foohasmallya/tfx/docs/guide/index.md

 ### Data Visualization

-After you have completed your first run of your data through the section of your pipeline that uses TFDV (typically StatisticsGen, SchemaGen, and ExampleValidator) you can visualize the results in a Jupyter style notebook.
+After you have completed the first run of your data through the section of the pipeline that uses TFDV (Typically StatisticsGen, SchemaGen, and ExampleValidator) you can visualize the results in a Jupyter style notebook.
 For additional runs you can